atillabet/Packman/README.md

 # Pacman
-In the game op pacman player controls pacman figure, with goal of scoring as many points as posible, main antagonists are ghosts who are trying to stop player from doing it.
-Ghosts can capture player by conacting with them.
+In the game of pacman player controls pacman figure, with goal of collecting as many points as posible, antagonists are ghosts who are trying to stop player from doing it.
+Ghosts can kill player by conacting with him, player has 3 lives.
 There are four of them.
-To find with them player can eat one of the 4 "tabletkas", by doing it, player will temporarily gain ability to kill ghost, also by contacting with them, after short period of time ghost will respawn in their starting point.
+To find with them player can eat one of the 4 "tabletka", by doing it, player will temporarily gain ability to kill ghost, by contacting with them, after short period of time ghost will respawn in their starting point.

-To score points player can:
+To gain points player can:
- - eat tabletkas - 50 points
+ - eat tabletka - 50 points
  - kill ghost - 200 points
- - collect dots from map - 10 points
+ - collect dot from map - 10 points

  # Enviroment
  In this code [Pacman](https://www.gymlibrary.dev/environments/atari/ms_pacman/) from OpenAi gym was used, with atari space, in this environment gym allows to pass action from neuron network directly to enviroment.